lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

 ###### What is the IAP?

-This is a signature service offered directly by Odoo, the service takes care of the next process:
+This is a signature service offered directly by Konvergo ERP, the service takes care of the next process:

   1. Provides the Electronic invoice Certificate, so you do not need to acquire one by yourself.